THE DREAMER PROJECT

 Video — Series on Social

-Beginner-friendly micro-lessons on the First Dream lens: short visualizations and plain-language reps to loosen rigid identity, relate more skillfully, and act from clearer perception.
+Short visualizations and plain-language reps to loosen rigid identity, relate more cleanly, and practice the stance in real time.

 • The First Dream walkshop takes place at street corners and cafés.
 A teacher is surrounded by students.

-Guided city walks that turn sidewalks into studios.
-We train attention, practice co-dreaming in live scenes, and end with a rapid repair drill.
-Bring a notebook; leave with one clean move.
+Guided city walks that turn sidewalks into studios to train attention in live scenes and end with rapid moves you can reuse.

 • A group is meeting for a mind training session.

-Small-group mind-fitness class (not a workout) with timed reps, cue cards, and debriefs.
-We refine stance, run drills, and map personal triggers to specific protocols—from state reset to trait retuning.
+Small-group practice with timed reps, cue cards, and debriefs to refine stance, run drills, and learn simple protocols.

 Person in a neutral-toned suit stands calmly with hands in pockets as papers swirl through the air and a low cloud of fog gathers behind, evoking steadiness amid mental noise.